-All Human Rights Cities have issues that they are addressing.
+All cities have human rights issues that they are addressing.

-One that all are struggling with is the increasing numbers of homeless people who have nowhere to call home.
+One that all are struggling with is the increasing numbers of unhoused people who have nowhere to call home.

 A Local Eugene Organization has been fighting for decades to secure the human rights of those within the mental health system.